wangyurzee7/NaiveBayes4SpamDetection/README.md

 `kfold.py` is used for k-fold cross validation.

-You can know how to run by `--help`:
+You can know how to use them by `--help`:

 ```
+$ python3 get_data.py --help
+usage: get_data.py [-h] --src SRC --dst DST [--seed SEED]
+                   [--k-groups K_GROUPS]

+optional arguments:
+  -h, --help            show this help message and exit
+  --src SRC             Source data (directory `trec06p`) path
+  --dst DST             Destination path
+  --seed SEED           Random seed, default=19260817
+  --k-groups K_GROUPS, -k K_GROUPS
+                        The number of groups you want to divide the dataset
+                        into, default=5
 ```

-Here is a sample config for `main.py`:
+Besides, here is a sample config for `main.py`:

 ```